 Most of the CHEOPS data are provided in FITS files.
 The primary array is never used to store data, even if the FITS file stores an image.
 The Extension Name (EXTNAME) is identical to the data structure name as defined in the Data Product Definition Document (DPDD).
-The DPDD is part of the AO documentation package available via the AO web pages:
+The applicable DPDD is part of the AO documentation package available via the webpages for the Call.